 Garages really do benefit from flat surfaces of some sort to not only store things upon but to utilize as designated work areas.
 This DIY idea really does take into account much of what has been highlighted above to provide storage solutions for a variety of different tools, as well as using all of the space given.

 Your storage system doesn’t have to look professional and works just as well pieced together with useful solutions rather than matching solutions.
 Shelving, drawers systems, and moveable boxes are all a part of this compact, out of the way organization that is easy to access and provides a place for everything needing to be stored away.

 Never underestimate the amount of space properly placed shelves can be provided.
 Tall walls are notoriously ignored, even when they provide the perfect place for long-term storage.
 Shelves can pretty much be added to any sort of garage system with very little effort and can open up spaces you didn’t even realize you could take advantage of.

 Many people forget about all that surface space your ceiling provides, and in doing so, completely ignores the benefits it provides.
 There is so much you can place into storage above your head with simple ceiling storage shelving units.
 Even if you have an attic space, this makes access so much easier.

-Some people hesitate to install overhead shelving as they worry about poor design and shelf failure.
+Some people hesitate to install overhead shelving as they worry about poor design and shelf failure, especially is it’s too close to the garage door.
 Although accidents surrounding these types of shelves are rare, and usually deal with operator error, you can rest easy knowing these shelves are secure through the heavy-duty hardware and double joint design for added security.